philipturner/ARHeadsetKit/README.md

 ## Tutorial Series

-ARHeadsetKit uses tutorials hosted in Xcode, similar to Apple's SwiftUI tutorials.
+Learning ARHeadsetKit requires following tutorials hosted in Xcode, similar to Apple's [SwiftUI tutorials](https://developer.apple.com/tutorials/swiftui).
 There will be at least 9 tutorials, but only a few are finished so far.
-Here is each tutorial's current status:
+The status of each one is listed below:

 - [ ] Ch.
 1 - ARHeadsetKit Essentials
   - [x] Tutorial 1 - Configuring ARHeadsetKit (complete)